31 days. 31 years. 5 movies per year!

 Let’s keep burning through those years, it’s 2004!

-The Saw franchise became a bit of joke towards the end of its lifespan, so it’s easy to forget that the original was actually a VERY solid movie, and not just some cheap torture scenes tacked together.
+The Saw franchise became a bit of joke toward the end of its lifespan, so it’s easy to forget that the original was actually a VERY solid movie, and not just some cheap torture scenes tacked together.
 The traps were ALL escapable if the victims were prepared to make a physical sacrifice, and the message Jigsaw was trying to spread was powerful and thought-provoking.
 Somewhere along the way the meaning of the traps and the quality storytelling got lost, but it all started very strongly.

 Simon Pegg was all over British TV during the late 1990s, and even back then you just KNEW he would make it big if the right opportunity and project came along.
 As it turned out, Shaun of the Dead was a perfect project to showcase Pegg to the world, because he actually co-wrote it with director Edgar Wright.
 The comedy played to his strengths, and his respect for our favorite genre was clear to see.
 One of the finest horror comedies you will ever see!